xwang2713/juju-charms/precise/hpcc/README.md

 If you have multiple nodes, the ECL Watch node will be the lowest IP address (first hpcc node listed).

-## AWS Cloud

-When deploying to Amazon Web Services Cloud, you must open these ports for external access:

-- Port **8010** for ECLWatch access
-- Port **8002** for WsECL access.

 # Configuration